 Mental health is a state of well-being in which a person can cope with the normal stresses of life, be productive and contribute to the community.
 Good mental health is essential for functioning well as an individual and as part of a community.
-Addressing mental health and physical health together is key to overall health and wellness.
+Addressing the importance of mental health and physical health together is key to overall health and wellness.

-The Cost of Mental Health
+The Cost of Mental Health in the Workplace

 Mental health issues such as stress, anxiety, and depression are routinely listed as top concerns in employee health surveys and are the second leading cause of workplace absenteeism.
 Even moderate depressive or anxiety symptoms can affect work performance and productivity.